eXascaleInfolab/TSM-Bench/README.md

 sh install_all.sh
 ```

-- For druid and influxdb, execute the following command (takes ~30mins)
+- For druid and influxdb, execute the following commands; sfter installing each system, user input is required (takes ~30mins)

 ```bash
 cd systems/druid